srid/srid/pce-reports.md

 I made the decision to ‘stay’ in this way for being for as long as possible.
 And if/when I regress, I’ll aim to find my way back.

+## January 5, 2026 [[PCE|PCE]] 'sensate reality' {#sensate-reality}

+\[..\] while remembering/ revivifying full well what “immediacy” means  as well as remembering my PCEs (especially the experience of this only moment), I “arrived here”[^bdo] experiencing the sensate reality of this **perennially happening** moment; i.e., no longer ‘bottled up’ or ‘boxed in’ or sandwiched between other-moments.

+When this started happening, I was actually playing a game on my laptop (semi-focused; because contemplations regarding these matters were percolating in the background of the mind) seated on the couch in my dimly lit living room.
+I remarked to myself, “Whoa, this looks like it is in 4k” … referring to the indubitably immediate visual perception of the entire living room being experienced in 3d and in “higher resolution”.
+Crisp, and everything’s here, with no ‘outside’ to it, and self-sufficient … thus automatically obviating the despair of ‘going about it on my own’ or the fear of ‘facing rejection’ or the hope of a permanently percolating aura of affections.

+The answer to my wondering about closeness/intimacy became experientially answered in this mini-PCE, and it blew my mind.
+No affections, really?
+“Just” a sensate immediacy—and, the same immediacy with the objects in my room, albeit with the difference being the other is a living and conscious fellow human (a female one at that)?
+In the PCE, it became so obvious to me that this moment is perennially happening (it is how it is all the time), so it is not a matter of ‘boxing’ myself in it from ‘there’ to ‘here’; it is just a matter of _staying_ in it \[the moment\], leaving “me” behind in the process.
+This is the sacrifice involved.[^af]

+[^af]: From here, I have come to understand the difference between PCEs & AF.
+The PCE happens spontaneously when the self goes into abeyance; it cannot be made permanent, because the self, which wasn’t fully gone, will come back in full force anyway.
+For AF to happen, the self—whilst still being in situ (albeit as ‘beer’?)—needs to _willingly_ (cheerful concurrence) die such that the actual world as experienced in the PCE can eventuate irrevocably, experienced as this flesh and blood body only.

+A strong golden clew has been established.